rei/create-package/README.md

 `-n, --name <package-name>`

-The name of the NPM package we're intializing.
+The name of the NPM package we're initializing.
 Defaults to `my-package`

 `-d, --desc <description>`

-The description of the NPM package we're intializing.
+The description of the NPM package we're initializing.
 Defaults to `description`

 `-a, --author <author-name>`

-The author of the NPM package we're intializing.
+The author of the NPM package we're initializing.
 Attempts to resolve the user's git username and email, otherwise defaults to `REI`.

 `-t, --template [vue|vanilla|microsite]`